melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2_mammal/qiime2_mammal.md

 !!! attention "Attention: Pay attention to the information in these boxes."
     Important information, hints and tips.

+!!! fail "STOP"
+    Important information about running a command - read carefully.

 -------------------------------
 ## Requirements and preparation